keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 Bend the LED legs out so it doesn't fall out while soldering the LED in: ![](https://s3.amazonaws.com/docs.keeb.io/assets/images/sinc/IMG_4335.jpeg)

 Solder the LED legs and then clip the excess length on the legs.
+Be careful to not damage the resistor next to the LED pads.

 Note that some of the switch layout options have the -/+ markings swapped, so make sure to always put the longer leg through the + pad.
 If you are unsure, plug the PCB in and test the LED before soldering it in.